2008 PDC World Darts Championship

-The 2008 Ladbrokes.com World Darts Championship was the 15th World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
+The 2008 PDC World Darts Championship (known for sponsorship reasons as the 2008 Ladbrokes.com World Darts Championship) was the fifteenth World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
 The event took place between 17 December 2007 and 1 January 2008 at the Alexandra Palace, London, England.

 John Part won his third World Championship, beating the qualifier Kirk Shepherd 7–2 in the final.
 He joined Phil Taylor, Raymond van Barneveld, Eric Bristow, and John Lowe as the only people to have won more than two world titles, although they have since been joined by Martin Adams, Michael van Gerwen and Glen Durrant.
-He is also one of six players to have won the PDC World Darts Championship more than once, along with Phil Taylor, Adrian Lewis, Gary Anderson, Michael van Gerwen and Peter Wright.
+He is also one of seven players to have won the PDC World Darts Championship more than once, along with Phil Taylor, Adrian Lewis, Gary Anderson, Michael van Gerwen, Peter Wright and Luke Littler.
 In addition, he became the first player to have won World Championships in three different venues; the Lakeside, the Circus Tavern and the Alexandra Palace.

 Raymond van Barneveld was the defending champion having won the PDC World Championship at the first attempt in an epic final against Taylor in 2007.
 He was knocked out in the third round with a 4–2 loss to Kevin Painter.

 Taylor failed to reach the final of the competition for the first time in PDC World Championship history, after losing 5–4 to Wayne Mardle in the quarter-finals.

 In addition to several highly ranked players failing to reach the latter stages of the competition, an argument could be made that this tournament had, statistically, the lowest standard of play from any PDC World Championship this millennium.
 A distinct lack of quality was exhibited across the draw: no single player achieved a 3-dart average of over 100 in any match in the entire tournament, the highest being John Part's average of 99.06 in his second-round match against Mensur Suljovic; additionally, there were only six 3-dart averages of 96 or higher in any match in the entire tournament (see Draw below).
 Kirk Shepherd, meanwhile, incredibly finished runner-up in the tournament without averaging over 90 in any match he played in the tournament - he is the only player to achieve this feat in any PDC World Championship event this millennium.
 Shepherd was also the first player making his PDC World Championship debut to reach the final, without having played in a BDO World Championship.

 After being staged at the Circus Tavern in Purfleet for 14 years, the tournament moved to the Alexandra Palace in London.
 The championships had been considered to have outgrown the Circus Tavern whose capacity of 800–1,000 spectators was considerably smaller than some Holsten Premier League darts events in 2007 which saw crowds reaching 5,000.
 The Alexandra Palace was the venue of the News of the World Darts Championship between 1963 and 1977 and boasts a capacity for 2008 of 2,500.